TamimEhsan/interview-questions-bangladesh/README.md

 <details>
 <summary>
-[SWE] Given an array of n integers.
+Given an array of n integers.
 Reorder the elements such that all odd numbers occur after even numbers.
 </summary>
 <br>
 [Answer]